 Generally, the prerequisites for a combustion reaction to occur are i) the presence of an adequate amount of an inflammable compound that has to be ii) in contact with an oxidant (generally oxygen) and iii) a high enough ignition temperature in the surrounding of the inflammable compound.
 The latter point is necessary to overcome the activation energy of the combustion reaction, and thus to start the reaction (ignition).
 As soon as part of the compound has burned, the thereby released heat provides the activation energy for further combustion.
-For the definition and meaning of the activation energy, see chapter 8.
+For the definition and meaning of the activation energy see chapter 8.

 Combustion reactions are usually exothermic, i. e., during the reaction energy is released as heat.
-For that kind of reactions, the standard reaction enthalpy $\Delta_r H^0 < 0$.
+For that kind of reactions, the standard reaction enthalpy $\Delta_r H^0 < 0$ .
 Take care that you are familiar with the difference between exothermic/endothermic and exergonic/endergonic reactions and with the meaning of the superscript "0".
 The enthalpy of combustion of a certain compound corresponds to its heating value (HV) also called calorific value (CV).
 During combustion, water is produced either as liquid or vapour.
 If water is produced as liquid, the amount of heat produced is maximum, since no heat is lost to vaporize the water, providing the so-called higher heating value (HHV or higher calorific value HCV).
-If water is produced as vapour, the amount of heat produced is lower, since some heat is lost as enthalpy of vaporization of water, providing the so-called lower heating value (LHV or lower calorific value LCV).
+If water, providing the so-called lower heating value (LHV or lower calorific value LCV).